Lotteria: Cambodia

 The chain opened its first Cambodian franchise in June 2014 at Aeon Mall, followed by a second store in December 2014 at Soria Mall.

+All outlets of the chain in Cambodia were closed in 2024.

 Myanmar

 The first Lotteria restaurant in Myanmar was opened in Junction Square in Yangon in April 2013, with plans to open 24 more by 2016 from Yangon to Nay Pyi Taw.
 Along with the regular fare of chicken and burgers, Lotteria is offering dishes tailored to Myanmar consumers, such as chicken rice.

-Laos

-The restaurant chain currently has a few stores in the Lao capital Vientiane, as well as a store in the town of Luang Prabang.
-A new store in Vang Vieng is set to open early 2023.
+Singapore

+Lotteria is slated to expand to Singapore by the second quarter of 2025.

+United States

+In 2023, The chain has interest to expand outside of Asia by opening a location in the United States.
+Lotteria had its introduction at the National Restaurant Association Show in Chicago the following year.
+On August 14, 2025, Lotteria opened first U.S. Store in Fullerton, California with a preview opening from August 11 to August 13 of the same year.

+Malaysia

+Lotteria had mentioned interest in expanding to Malaysia since 2023.

+Mongolia

+The first Lotteria restaurant in Mongolia was opened in the capital city, Ulaanbaatar on 23 June 2018.
+As of 2025, there are 6 open outlets in Ulaanbaatar.

 Other business strategies

 In 2003, Lotteria partnered with KT and Intel to provide Wi-Fi access in its restaurants, to help attract more customers.
 This service has also been available in every restaurant in Japan for NTT Docomo and au mobile users since 2006.

 Lotteria has followed the global fast-food trend of shifting towards health-conscious foods and rebranding its image.
 In the face of health trends, it eliminated trans fats from its French fries.
 It also introduced healthier menu items, such as a rye bread burger that totals only 350 calories.
 From 2008, perhaps as a response to McDonald's strategy to become more upmarket, Lotteria began a campaign to change "the image of our stores to create a mood similar to a cafe, geared toward the health-conscious as well as female customers".